Shinypot8o/osml/syntax.md

 }
 ```
 in the case above,
-scn4 does non contain scn2 like scn3, but instead
+scn4 does non contain a copy of scn2 like scn3 does,
-contains copies of each of scn2's items
+but instead contains copies of each of scn2's items

 this allows there to be an in-place definition of a
 scene inside another: